From hunter gatherers to successful society. How human attitudes, cooperation,

 Covering British archaeology Neolithic – Viking + Ancient Egypt

-Contact us for a tailor-made, free of charge teacher’s resource on Stone Age to Iron Age for KS2, with lesson plans, glossary, fact sheets and more.
+Please visit out webpage for a tailor-made, free of charge teacher’s resource on Stone Age to Iron Age for KS2, with lesson plans, glossary, fact sheets and more.
 Topics covered include, for example, human evolution, food in prehistory, art, and technology.